 Organized camping is a creative, educational experience in cooperative group living in the outdoors.
 It uses the natural surroundings to contribute significantly to physical, mental, spiritual, and social growth.

 - Camping helps campers develop self-reliance and resourcefulness.

 - Camping is an experience in citizenship training.

-- Camping at the Cub Scout level introduces boys to the knowledge and skills that they will learn and apply more thoroughly as a Boy Scout.
+- Camping at the Cub Scout level introduces Cub Scouts to the knowledge and skills they will learn and apply more thoroughly as a Scout.

 Cub Scouting offers camping opportunities for Cub Scouts through day camps, resident camps, Webelos den overnight campouts, council-organized family camps, and pack overnighters.

 During the 2019 National Annual Meeting, the Camping Subcommittee presented a program called “Inspired Outdoor Adventure”.
 The discussion introduced concepts for Unit level creation of exciting and inspiring outdoor activities that entice Scouts to experience new and stretching opportunities in the outdoors.
 The Subcommittee also introduced The Adventure Plan (TAP) now available on tap.scouting.org which provides Unit leaders a digital tool kit of all resources useful in planning and conducting outdoor adventures.
 Also introduced were Google Maps of 55 Council operated High Adventure bases and 192 Historic Trails.
 These are great tools for outdoor adventure serving the new Scouting market place of boys and girls (49.8 MM total youth in America).